Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 Here's a good way to describe time dilation: a moving clock runs slowly with respect to two stationary clocks.

 Does an astronaut on the boosted spacecraft feel anything strange in their experience of time?
 No. The astronaut experiences no change at all in their experience.
 The fact that the boosted spacecraft is moving with respect to the unboosted one makes no difference at all to the astronauts on the boosted spacecraft.
-It's only the measurement of time as seen from unboosted grid that slows down.
+It's only the boosted clock as seen from unboosted grid that slows down.
 But, from the point of view of the unboosted grid, those measurements are completely real.
 From the perspective of the unboosted grid absolutely everything sloooooows doooooown on the boosted spacecraft, including, for example:

 An excellent mental picture of time dilation comes from musical recordings on magnetic tape.
 If the tape is recorded at one speed, and then played back at a slower speed, then the playback will sound different from the original in two ways: